 - If you like the bohemian, hipster, and foodie scenes, go with Roma Norte nightlife

 - And if you want to enjoy dinner and drinks, but don’t want to go too crazy and stay out all night, you’ll like the nightlife in Cuauhtémoc.

-Of course, these are generalizations, but these should give you an idea of which neighborhood will be the best fit for your personality.
+Of course, these are generalizations, but it should give you an idea of which neighborhood will be the best fit.

-For me personally, I’m not big on clubs, but I loved the Mexico City mezcalerias, especially Mano Santa, and some of the higher end spots like Gin Gin.
+I’m not big on clubs, but I loved the Mexico City mezcalerias, especially Mano Santa, and some of the higher-end spots like Gin Gin.

-Mano Santa just opened a new spot called Mezcal México in Roma Sur which I’m definitely going to check out when I return to CDMX this summer.
+Mano Santa just opened a new spot called Mezcal México in Roma Sur, which I’m going to check out when I return to CDMX this summer.

 Of course, I’ve just barely scratched the surface.

 To get a proper feel for Mexico City, I suggest staying AT LEAST two months because otherwise, you’re just not going to have enough time to explore.